-Alton (Jay) Mitchell, born in Washington, DC, has a Bachelor and Master degree in Computer Science, from the University of Maryland and University of Waterloo, respectively.
-He worked in computer-related environments for 35 years, 30 at what is now Alcatel-Lucent, in telecommunication development and testing roles, before retiring in 2013.
+Alton (Jay) Mitchell, born in Washington, DC, has a Bachelor’s and Master’s degree in Computer Science, from the University of Maryland and University of Waterloo, respectively.
+He worked in computer-related environments for 35 years, focusing on telecommunication development and testing roles, before retiring from Alcatel-Lucent in 2013.
 Jay was also at one time, a licensed real estate broker in the State of Illinois.

-Jay has been involved in fair housing for 21 years after becoming a trained “tester” for HOPE Fair Housing.
+Jay has been involved in fair housing for over 25 years after becoming a trained “tester” for HOPE Fair Housing.
 He has participated in fair housing tests across the country, for both local and national fair housing organizations, and has been deposed to support filed complaints.
-In 2003, Jay was appointed to Naperville’s Fair Housing Advisory Commission where he served for 5 years, elected first as Secretary in 2003 and then as Chairman in 2007.
-In 2008, he accepted a position on the Board of Directors of HOPE Fair Housing, and was elected as its President from 2011 to 2018.
+In 2003, Jay was appointed to Naperville’s Fair Housing Advisory Commission where he served for 5 years, elected first as Secretary in 2003, and then as Chairman in 2007.
+In 2008, he accepted a position on the Board of Directors of HOPE Fair Housing and was elected as its President from 2011 to 2018.
 He then served as Vice President from 2018 to 2020, when he was again elected as President of the Board.
-Jay also serves as Chairman of the Ethics Commission of the Forest Preserve District of DuPage County.
+Jay also served as on the Ethics Commission of the Forest Preserve District of DuPage County from 2013 to 2020.

 Jay lives in Naperville, travels when time permits, and, loving the outdoors, bikes, hikes, and backpacks regularly.

 Florentina also worked for HOPE Fair Housing Center as a Test Coordinator and then as Director of Outreach.
-While at HOPE, Florentina assisted in housing discrimination cases against the City of Elgin, City of West Chicago and Arlington Park Racetrack.
+While at HOPE, Florentina assisted in housing discrimination cases against the City of Elgin, the City of West Chicago, and Arlington Park Racetrack.

 Florentina lives in Lombard with her husband and her two children.
 Her daughter attends Glenbard East High School and her son attends Montini Catholic High School.